-- (ii) For properties with frontage on Mountain Road or Edith Boulevard, off-street parking requirements shall be per City Zoning Code §14-16-3-1, except on-site parking for properties containing a non-residential use shall be limited to 5 spaces. - (iii) Off-street parking of more than two parking spaces shall be buffered from the street by a landscape buffer a minimum of 5 feet wide with a minimum of two trees and four shrubs. - (iv) All properties with non-residential uses shall come into compliance with City Zoning Code §14-16-3-19 General Height and Design Regulations for Walls, Fences and Retaining Walls within oneyear of this Plan's adoption per Section 6.3 in this Plan.
-[86] - 7.4.8.
+- (i) For properties that do not front Mountain Road or Edith Boulevard, off-street parking requirements shall be per City Zoning Code §14-16-3-1, except on-site parking for properties containing a non-residential use shall be limited to three (3)spaces. - (ii) For properties with frontage on Mountain Road or Edith Boulevard, off-street parking requirements shall be per City Zoning Code §14-16-3-1, except on-site parking for properties containing a non-residential use shall be limited to 5 spaces. - (iii) Off-street parking of more than two parking spaces shall be buffered from the street by a landscape buffer a minimum of 5 feet wide with a minimum of two trees and four shrubs. - (iv) All properties with non-residential uses shall come into compliance with City Zoning Code §14-16-3-19 within one year of this Plan's adoption per Section 6.3 in this Plan. - 7.4.7.
 Usable Open Space: Usable open space shall be provided on-site at 800 square feet per lot or 600 square feet per lot where parking is accessed from a rear-yard alley.

-7.4.9.
-Landscaping Requirements: [55]
+7.4.8.
+Landscaping Requirements:

-- (i) Per City Zoning Code §14-16-3-10 (Landscaping regulations applicable to apartment and nonresidential development) for all properties with multifamily, RC or non-conforming commercial use. - (ii) All properties with non-residential uses shall come into compliance with City Zone Code §14-16-3-10 within one year of this Plan's adoption per Section 6.3 in this Plan.
+- (i) Per City Zoning Code §14-16-3-10 (Landscaping regulations applicable to apartment and nonresidential development) for all properties with multi-family, RC or non-conforming commercial use. - (ii) All properties with non-residential uses shall come into compliance with City Zone Code §14-16-3-10 within one year of this Plan's adoption per Section 6.3 in this Plan. - 7.4.9.
+Site Development Plan approval shall be required.
+See Section 6.4 in this Plan. - 7.4.10.
+General Design Requirements shall apply: See Section 8.0 General Design Standards.